-- Don't allow the taxi driver to haggle you into a "bargain rate" or convince you his moneh is broken-it's not.
-If he offers you a specific rate, tell him you want to use the moneh (sometimes located on the left side of the taxi) and make sure to count your change before you leave. - Always ask for a receipt since it provides all kinds of information about the taxi company or driver. - Sometimes taxi drivers will cover the moneh with something so that you can't see it (like a receipt, their phone, etc.).
-If this is the case, tell him that you want to watch the moneh.

-When leaving the taxi, make sure to gather all your belongings, including those in the trunk.
-When retrieving things from the trunk, leave the car door open so that the driver doesn't drive off with your items.
+- Don't allow the taxi driver to haggle you into a "bargain rate broken-it's not.
+If he offers you a specific rate, tell him you w located on the left side of the taxi) and make sure to count you - Always ask for a receipt since it provides all kinds of informa - Sometimes taxi drivers will cover the moneh with something their phone, etc.).
+If this is the case, tell him that you want to - When leaving the taxi, make sure to gather all your belongin When retrieving things from the trunk, leave the car door ope with your items.